YBKy/Constance-Mod/README.md

 A Mod for the artificial life game ["The Bibites"](https://leocaussan.itch.io/the-bibites)

 ### What is this Mod about
-The Constance Mod is about fixing certain traits of a Bibite, certain neurons and certain synapses and preventing all mutations that would affect those traits, neurons and synapses.
-It also has the secondary functionalities of changing traits (genes, synapses, neurons) of all Bibites in a world, giving access to the value of a Bibites genes to the neural network brain of the Bibite, and providing extended functionalities of the Dummy Tag Mod. <br /><br />
+The Constance Mod is about fixing certain genes of a Bibite, certain neurons and certain synapses and preventing all mutations that would affect those genes, neurons and synapses.
+It also has the secondary functionalities of changing traits (genes, synapses, neurons) of all Bibites in a world, giving access to the value of a Bibites genes to the neural network brain of the Bibite, and providing extended functionalities of the [Dummy Tag Mod](https://github.com/Conni243/DTMod). <br /><br />

 ## Installation Guide
 How to install the Constance Mod:
 1)	Make a Backup of your Bibite game folder.
 2)	Download the zip file of the mod
 3)	Unpack the zip file somewhere
 4) Take the file *BibitesAssembly.dll* and drop it into *[your Bibite folder]\The Bibites_Data\Managed*.
 When Windows asks you, if you want to replace the file, you click yes. <br /><br />